Boxwild "Best Buy" in Independent - Gardening Gifts for Mother's Day

 1. Open up the top of the pumpkin up nice and wide using a knife.

 2. Make 4 holes evenly spaced around the rim of the pumpkin

-2. Cut one long piece of garden twine around 2 metres long and thread through the holes - then bring the threads together in the centre and tie.
+2. Cut one long piece of garden twine around 2 metres long and thread through the holes and around the side of the pumpkin - then bring the threads together in the centre and tie.
 Make a loop with the remaining string.

 4. Fill the pumpkin with seed (I put some crumpled up news paper beneath the seed to half fill the pumpkin to reduce seed waste).

 5. Hang on a tree & watch the birds come